Rotating multi-charge spindles and their microstates: 5d spindle horizons from 4d supergravity

 \section{5d spindle horizons from 4d supergravity}

 In this section we outline our approach to finding supersymmetric near-horizon geometries in five-dimensional $\cN = 2$ gauged supergravity that are most generally fibrations of the BTZ metric with the spindle.
 The solutions that we present explicitly in the next section are generalizations of the direct product solutions of AdS$_3$ with the spindle with purely magnetic charges found in minimal gauged supergravity in \cite{Kunduri:2006uh} and in the gauged $stu$ model in \cite{Kunduri:2007qy}.
-Some of these solutions were found before from a ten-dimensional perspective \cite{Gauntlett:2006af}.
+These solutions were found earlier from a ten-dimensional perspective in \cite{Gauntlett:2006af,Gauntlett:2006ns}, but our approach leads to a more immediate comparison with \cite{Kunduri:2006uh,Kunduri:2007qy}.

 Here, we present a way to generalize the known static near-horizon spindle solutions to include electric charges and rotation.
 This is done using the connection between the five-dimensional supergravity models we consider and their corresponding four-dimensional reduction.
 This step requires that we add momentum along the string direction and compactify it to a circle in order to arrive at a smooth near-horizon solution in four dimensions, thus changing the global structure of AdS$_3$ to BTZ.
 It is precisely this step that allows us to add extra electric charges and angular momentum to these solutions, which have eluded the standard classifications of AdS$_3$ solutions in ten dimensions or direct five-dimensional searches.